Italian Minestrone Soup (Instant Pot or Stovetop!)

 Set the Instant Pot to High Pressure, then do a quick release.
 Set it back to sauté, and cook the kale for about 5-7 minutes, and that’s it!

 For the stovetop version, you’ll follow almost all the steps, identically, with the exception of the high pressure simmer.
 The stovetop version takes about 15 minutes.

 Serving suggestions for the Italian Minestrone Soup

 I love to serve this soup piping hot, with plenty of grated parmesan cheese and a bit of chopped parsley.
 Serve it with a hunk of crusty bread for a hearty, vegetarian (or vegan!) meal, or as a first course!

 Want to give this recipe a try?

-If you make my Instant Pot Minestrone Soup with Kale, please be sure to leave me a comment!
+If you make my Vegetarian Italian Minestrone Soup, please be sure to leave me a comment!
 I would love to hear from you, and value your feedback!
 Lastly, if you make the recipe and love it, please tag me on Instagram!
 I love to see your photos!

 Looking for more great recipes?